CesarLeblanc/Python-for-Data-Analysis/README.md

 ## II.
 Results :

-We started by doing a healthcheck to see if we had any missing values, NA or NULL.
+We started by doing a healthcheck to see if we had any missing values, NA or NULL and we did some data visualizations.

 We did five steps of modelling: